 Academic research has estimated 30 to 40 percent of those incarcerated within the prison system have ADHD.
 There is a soon to be published piece of academic evidence which reinforces the importance of addressing the critical public health issue of ADHD for people living in detention, through (i) systematically offering initial screening and diagnosis to all individuals entering detention, and (ii) delivering treatment, monitoring and care for ADHD during and after detention.
 These strategies are believed to reduce recidivism and reincarceration, as well as violence in detention settings, in addition to improving the health and wellbeing of people living in detention.

 Stripping that back a layer, another academic research paper concluded that 25 percent of those entering police custody during the study, met the strict assessment criteria to gain an ADHD diagnosis.
 A further conclusion was that these individuals also needed the most support and care whilst in custody and were the most challenging for custody staff.
 In these prison and police studies, the vast majority of individuals who fitted the assessment criteria for a diagnosis of ADHD were actually unware that they lived with the condition, meaning they have had no possible opportunity for diagnosis and treatment help.
-From a Policing perspective, those living with ADHD, are much more likely to commit impulsive crimes often where a loss of self-control is evident, rather than a pre-planned criminal enterprise.
-This will be seen in offences such as anti-social behaviour, shoplifting and other opportunist acquisitive crime, public disorder, violent behaviour, criminal damage, driving offences -from speeding to failing to stop for Police.
-Driving performance can be affected by ADHD through inattention, impulsiveness and hyperactivity.
-Seeking risk taking activities can be a form of self-medicating for unmanaged ADHD to increase the dopamine activity in the frontal lobes of the brain, this being an aspect of the neurochemistry behind ADHD.
+From a policing perspective, those living with ADHD are much more likely to commit impulsive crimes often where a loss of self-control is evident, rather than a pre-planned criminal enterprise.
+This will be seen in offences such as anti-social behaviour and shoplifting, and opportunist acquisitive crime, public disorder, violent behaviour and criminal damage offences.
+Driving offences such as speeding and failing to stop for police also feature; driving performance can be affected by ADHD through inattention, impulsiveness and hyperactivity.
+Seeking risk-taking activities can be a form of self-medicating for unmanaged ADHD to increase the dopamine activity in the frontal lobes of the brain, this being an aspect of the neurochemistry behind ADHD.